Azure/Enterprise-Scale/docs/wiki/Deploying-ALZ-HubAndSpoke.md

 You may also deploy your Azure landing zone networking resources to an additional region, to allow you to prepare for multi-region operations.

-To do so, select either "Hub and spoke with Azure Firewall" or "Hub and spoke with your own third-party NVA" in the Extend your network into a second region option..
+To do so, select either "Hub and spoke with Azure Firewall" or "Hub and spoke with your own third-party NVA" in the Extend your network into a second region option.
 For this example, we will select the "Hub and spoke with Azure Firewall".

 ![img](./media/clip_image080.png)